CREATE SOURCE

 Connectors

-Materialize bundles native connectors for the following external systems:
+Materialize bundles native connectors that allow ingesting data from the following external systems:

 For details on the syntax, supported formats and features of each connector, check out the dedicated CREATE SOURCE